RudyReeves/FSWDN_P1/README.md

-# FSWDN_P1
+#FSWDN_P1
-Creates a Movie class, and can display a list of them in a browser.
+Creates a Movie class, and can display a list of movies in a browser.

 #Install
 Install python and download FSWDN_P1